-Located in the northern part of Karnataka about 350 kilometers from Bangalore, Hampi can be easily reached by road in a matter of hours from Bangalore.
-It is a UNESCO World Heritage site that attracts millions of tourists every year.
+Located in the northern part of Karnataka about 350 kilometres from Bangalore, Hampi can be easily reached by road in a matter of hours from Bangalore.
+It is a UNESCO World Heritage Site that attracts millions of tourists every year.
 To fully experience the magnificence of the Hampi ruins, you can hire a bicycle and tour the ruins at your leisure as most tourists do.

 Hampi is also famous for its religious history rather than just the architectural beauty of its ruins.
-There are many well known temples here including the Virupaksha Temple, the Vittala temple and Anjeneyadri.
-The Tungabhadra, one of the major rivers of Karnataka flows serenely along this town, providing an awe-inspiring natural setting near the ruins.
+There are many well-known temples here including Virupaksha Temple, Vittala Temple and Anjeneyadri.
+The Tungabhadra, one of the major rivers of Karnataka, flows serenely along this town, providing an awe-inspiring natural setting near the ruins.

-There are more 500 places of interest for visitors to check out, with over a 100 of them attracting thousands of visitors annually.
-The stone chariot at the Vittala Temple stands as an icon of the rock carving traditions of the Vijayanagara kings, and has been adopted as the emblem of the state's tourism department.
+There are more than 500 places of interest for visitors to check out, with over a 100 of them attracting thousands of visitors annually.
+The stone chariot at Vittala Temple stands as an icon of the rock-carving traditions of the Vijayanagara kings and has been adopted as the emblem of the state's tourism department.

 Excavation continues in Hampi to this date, with artifacts being unearthed on a daily basis.
 The Archeological Museum here is also a must-see for visitors to Hampi.

-The Vijayanagara kings chose Hampi/Vijayanagara as their capital because of its location because surrounded by hills on three sides and fronted by the Tungabhadra; it offered enemies a difficult target.
-Today, the hillside and the river offer tourists some unforgettable natural and archeological splendor.
+The Vijayanagara kings chose Hampi/Vijayanagara as their capital because of its location, being surrounded by hills on three sides and fronted by the Tungabhadra, it offered enemies a difficult target.
+Today, the hillside and the river offer tourists some unforgettable natural and archaeological splendor.
 Any visitor to South India should not miss this epitome of Hoysala architecture.